Sofinnova Partners

 Series D in 2015

-Recor Medical, Inc. is a clinical-stage medical device company based in Palo Alto, California, specializing in the development of a therapeutic non-focused ultrasound system for renal denervation in patients with resistant hypertension.
-The company’s primary offering, the PARADISE technology, features a percutaneous renal denervation system that utilizes a six French catheter equipped with a cylindrical transducer.
-This system emits ultrasound energy circumferentially to facilitate an efficient renal denervation procedure.
-By combining high-intensity ultrasound energy with water-based cooling of the renal artery, the technology aims to reduce the over-activity of renal nerves, ultimately lowering blood pressure in patients.
-ReCor Medical's products are distributed through dealers in Scandinavia, Northern Europe, and Italy.
-Founded in 2009, the company operates as a subsidiary of Otsuka Holdings Co., Ltd. following a transaction announced in July 2018.
+Recor Medical, Inc. is a clinical-stage medical device company based in Palo Alto, California, founded in 2009.
+The company specializes in developing a therapeutic non-focused ultrasound system aimed at treating resistant hypertension.
+Its main product, the Percutaneous Renal Denervation System (PARADISE), utilizes a six French catheter equipped with a cylindrical transducer that emits ultrasound energy circumferentially for renal denervation procedures.
+This innovative technology combines water-based cooling of the renal artery with high-intensity ultrasound energy to achieve effective circumferential renal nerve ablation.
+ReCor Medical distributes its technology through dealers in Scandinavia, Northern Europe, and Italy.
+As of July 2018, it operates as a subsidiary of Otsuka Holdings Co., Ltd.

 myTomorrows